MicrosoftDocs/entra-docs/docs/identity/users/directory-delete-howto.md

     >
     > Before you proceed, verify that you're connected to the tenant that you want to delete with the MSOnline module.
 We recommend that you run the `Get-MsolDomain` command to confirm that you're connected to the correct tenant ID and `onmicrosoft.com` domain.

 5. Run the following commands to set the tenant context.
-DO NOT skip these steps or you run the risk of deleting enterprise apps from the wrong teant.
+DO NOT skip these steps or you run the risk of deleting enterprise apps from the wrong tenant.

    `Clear-AzContext -Scope CurrentUser`